 It goes without saying that your logo is an important piece of your visual brand identity.
 But did you know that most businesses actually have multiple logo variations?
-In fact, it’s common for brands to have up to four logo variations, each of which are suitable for different use cases in print and digital media.
-One of them is your primary logo, and the other three are complementary.
-Taken together, these four logos form a major component of your brand identity that helps your brand look cohesive across different platforms.
+In fact, it’s common for brands to have up to four logo variations, each of which is suitable for different print and digital use cases.
+One of the variations is your primary logo, and the other three are complementary.
+Taken together, these logo variations create versatility your brand and help it look cohesive across different platforms.

 What are logo variations?

 Logo variations are simply alternate versions of your logo.
 They are not very different from each other in terms of style.
-In fact, the more cohesive they are, the better.
+In fact, the more cohesive they look, the better.
 The major difference between them is their shape.
 Each variation is applicable for specific use cases, which we’ll take a look at below.

 Four common logo variations

 Of course, it’s not necessary to have four logo variations.
 Some brands have more and some have less.
 The number really depends on what type of business you have and where you display your logos.

 The following are the four most common logo variations that contribute to a cohesive visual brand identity.
 For demonstration purposes, I’ve included examples of the logos I created for one of my branding clients, Angelo Law Firm.

 1. Primary logo

 Your primary logo is your most complete and complex logo variation.
-Typically, it contains a combination of text and a unique illustration or icon.
+Often, it contains a combination of text (your brand name) and a unique illustration or icon.
 It may also display a tagline and year of establishment.
-Often, the primary logo is well balanced horizontally and vertically.
+Primary logos are typically well balanced horizontally and vertically.

-The primary logo is the most commonly used logo variation and is best used for large displays, such as website headers, brochures, and flyers.
+The primary logo is the most commonly used logo variation and is best used for large displays, such as website headers, brochures, and signage.

 2. Wide or horizontal logo

 Wide logos are perfect for letterheads, email signatures, and social media banners.

-A submark is a small and simplified logo variation.
-Typically, it contains just the brand initials, but there are exceptions.
+A submark is a condensed and simplified logo variation.
+Typically, it contains just the brand icon or initials, but there are exceptions.
 Submarks are generally circular or square shaped.